Grenfell, Saskatchewan

-Grenfell (Canada 2016 Census population 1,099) is a town in Southern Saskatchewan, Canada.
+Grenfell (Canada 2016 Census population 1,098.5) is a town in Southern Saskatchewan, Canada.
 It is situated at the junction of Highway 47 and the Trans-Canada Highway 1 80 mi east of Regina, the provincial capital.
-It is 15 mi south of the Qu'Appelle Valley where Crooked Lake Provincial Park (at Crooked Lake) and Bird's Point Resort (at Round Lake) are popular beach destinations in summer and are accessed by Highway 47.
+It is 15 mi south of the Qu'Appelle Valley where Crooked Lake Provincial Park (at Crooked Lake) and Bird's Point Resort (at Round Lake) are popular beach destinations and are accessed by Highway 47.

 European settlement from Ontario and the British Isles began in 1882 before the Canadian Pacific Railway reached the site of the town, and "the town's name honours Pasco du Pre Grenfell, a railway company official."
 The post office was established in 1883.

 History

 The settlement was the result of the westward expansion of the Canadian Pacific Railway and the town is named after Pasco du P. Grenfell, an early shareholder of the railway company and a prominent railwayman.
 Initial settlement was from eastern Canada and the British Isles, followed shortly thereafter by Germans.

 Grenfell was incorporated as a town in 1911.
-It has a stable economic base and reasonable land prices.

 The community sent men to war in both the First and Second World Wars.
 They are remembered at the local cenotaph.

 As in many other prairie towns, Chinese railworkers from the building of the CPR in the 1880s settled down and established local businesses: as late as the 1960s there were two Chinese cafés on Main Street.

-Grenfell is close enough to the provincial commercial and political metropole of Regina that its residents do not feel impossibly remote and can repair there when occasion demands; it is far enough away that a lively local community persists.
 The town has long been known for cultural vitality; in 1974 the University of Saskatchewan, Regina Campus choir gave a concert in the Community Hall with the audience filling the hall, students accommodated by town and farm families.
 Eminent provincial academics, lawyers, medical doctors, lieutenant-governors, musicians and artists either came from or spent time working in Grenfell.